| Photo by Jim Tracy |

 “The Last Days” here are referring to the last days of the Old Covenant, the time from the return from Babylon to the time of Christ.

-2 And many nations shall come, and say, “Come, and let us go up to the mountain of the LORD, and to the house of the God of Jacob; and He will teach us of His ways, and we will walk in His paths:” for the law shall go forth of Zion, and the word of the LORD from Jerusalem.
+2 And many nations will come, and say, “Come, and let us go up to the mountain of the I Am, and to the house of the God of Jacob; and He will teach us of His ways, and we will walk in His paths:” for instruction will go out of Zion, and the word of the I Am from Jerusalem.

 We are told in Acts 2 that there were people from all over the Roman Empire (the known world) worshiping in Jerusalem.
 This was the fulfillment of this scripture.

-3 And He shall judge among many people, and rebuke strong nations afar off; and they shall beat their swords into plowshares, and their spears into pruning hooks: nation shall not lift up a sword against nation, neither shall they learn war any more.
+3 And He will mediate between many nations, and rebuke strong nations afar off; and they will beat their swords into plowshares, and their spears into pruning hooks: one nation will not lift up a sword against another nation, neither will they need to learn war any more.

 The last hundred years of the life of the nation Israel, she was under the Great Pax Romana, the Roman Peace.
 This may have been the greatest time of peace in history; a time when a man needed a plow much more than he needed a sword.

-4 But they shall sit every man under his vine and under his fig tree; and none shall make them afraid: for the mouth of the LORD of hosts hath spoken it.
+4 But everyone will sit under his own vine and under his own fig tree; and no one will make them afraid, because the mouth of the I AM of Heavens Armies has declared it.

-5 For all people will walk every one in the name of his god, and we will walk in the name of the LORD our God for ever and ever.
+5 All people will follow after the name of his own god, and we will follow after the name of the I AM our God for ever and ever.

 The Romans (during the Great Peace) allowed everyone to keep their own religion and the Jews (at least the common man) worshiped the True God.
 The Pharisees worshiped Self.

-7 And I will make her that halted a remnant, and her that was cast far off a strong nation: and the LORD shall reign over them in mount Zion from henceforth, even for ever.
+7 And I will make her that limped a remnant, and her that was an exile into a strong nation: and the I Am will reign over them in mount Zion from then on, even for ever.

 The remnant that repopulated Judah were the poorest of the land; the diseased and handicapped.
 But they won’t be the poor when they are the ones representing God to the world.
 It will be during this time of peace when God will set up His kingdom, (ushered into being at Calvary), that will reign over the earth forever.

-8 And thou, O tower of the flock, the strong hold of the daughter of Zion, unto thee shall it come, even the first dominion; the kingdom shall come to the daughter of Jerusalem.
+8 And You, O tower of the flock, the fortress of the daughter of Zion, to you will it come, even the first dominion; the kingdom shall come to the daughter of Jerusalem.

 9 Now why dost thou cry out aloud?
 Is there no king in thee?
 Is thy counselor perished?
 For pangs have taken thee as a woman in travail.